mcnutty26/cv-academic/index.md

 - M. Van Kleek, *W. Seymour*, R. Binns, N. Shadbolt.
 - *Living in the Internet of Things 2018: Cybersecurity of the IoT*

+### Under Submission

+Strangers in the Room: Unpacking Perceptions of 'Smartness' and Related Ethical Concerns in the Home
+- *W. Seymour*, R. Binns, P. Slovak, M. Van Kleek, N. Shadbolt
+- *Submitted to the 2020 ACM Conference on Designing Interactive Systems*

+Examining Interactions Between Trust, Anthropomorphism, and Relationship Development in Voice Assistants
+- *W. Seymour*, M. Van Kleek
+- *Submitted to the 2020 ACM Conference on Designing Interactive Systems*

+Should Smart Mean Respectful?
+A Descriptive Typology of How Smart Devices Might Prioritise Users' Needs
+- *W. Seymour*, M. Van Kleek
+- *Submitted to Communications of the ACM*

+"Put the Password in the Kitchen Cupboard": Exploring Data Protection by Design in Connected Communal Spaces
+- M. J. Kraemer, N. Nthala, P. Fiddi, *W. Seymour*, I. Flechais
+- Submitted to the 2020 Usenix Symposium on Usable Privacy and Security

 ### Workshops & Abstracts

 `2020`
 A Design Philosophy for Agents in the Smart Home
 - *W. Seymour*
 - *Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems*

+Does Siri Have a Soul?
+Exploring Voice Assistants Through Shinto Design Fictions
+- *W. Seymour*, M. Van Kleek
+- *Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems*

+Responsibility and Privacy: Caring for a Dependent in a Digital Age
+- M. J. Kraemer, *W. Seymour*, I. Flechais
+- *Privacy and Power: Acknowledging the Importance of Privacy Research and Design for Vulnerable Populations (CHI '20 Workshop)*

 `2019`
 Privacy Therapy with Aretha: What if your firewall could talk?